svidgen/www.thepointless.com/src/pages/index.md

----
+${meta({
-layout: default
+	layout: "default",
-title: Home
+	title: "Home",
-author: svidgen
+	author: "svidgen",
-description: This is a site about things and stuff.
+	description: "This is a site about things and stuff."
----
+})}
 Welcome, dear friend.

 It's spooky out there.
 We're already seeing **lots of spooky masks** out there.
 If you're scared, we don't blame you, and we're here to help.